devcurmudgeon/ybd/readme.md

    ../ybd/ybd.py clusters/upgrade-devel.morph
 ```

-currently ybd generates a lot of log output, which hopefully helps to explain
+currently ybd generates a lot of log output to stdout, which hopefully helps to
-what is happening.
-As we approach the singularity, most of the logging will
+explain what is happening. if you need a permanent log then try

-probably end up being turned off.
+    ../ybd/ybd.py clusters/upgrade-devel.morph | tee some-memorable-name.log

 ### comparison with morph